shahaliyev/shahaliyev.github.io/_posts/2025-02-15-cnn-pytorch.md

 ---
-title: PyTorch Code from Kernel to Convolutional Neural Networks
+title: PyTorch Code from Kernel to Convolutional Neural Network
 description: Continuation of the lecture notebooks on deep learning.
 We start building our simple MLP with Pytorch on MNIST dataset, and then go on to discuss the need for a convolutional layer - kernels, cross-correlation (convolution) operation, and build our first Convolutional Neural Network by implementing the LeNet architecture.
 category: [computer science, deep learning]
 ---